 The first month should be focused on plan communication to sales leadership.
 As the plan is shared with the broader team, leaders should be looking for gaps from the previous year’s plan that can be solved with the new plan.

-- Sales plan launch
+- Successful sales plan launch

-- Prior year’s results
+- Building on prior year’s results

 Once the sales plan is launched, sales leaders should start identifying exceptions.
 These are your “we didn’t see this coming” scenarios, such as specific pay disputes, performance different than what was modeled for, etc.

 - Identifying exceptions

 Month three should be all about simplicity.
 Leaders should prioritize reducing sales compensation plan exceptions and simplifying plan administration and reporting.

 - Reducing plan execeptions

 The fourth month after plan rollout should focus on Q1 tracking.
 Leaders should have identified gaps and started formulating contests that can help fill in gaps and increase the frequency of specific sales behaviors.